Trump launches military strike against Syria

 The US began launching airstrikes in Syria in September 2014 under President Barack Obama as part of its coalition campaign against ISIS, but has only targeted the terrorist group and not Syrian government forces.

-Trump met with his national security team before his dinner with Chinese President Xi Jinping in Mar-a-Lago Thursday, where he made the decision to pull the trigger on the biggest military action of his presidency, an administration official says.
+Trump met with his national security team before his dinner with Chinese President Xi Jinping in Mar-a-Lago Thursday, where he made the decision to pull the trigger on the biggest military action of his presidency, national security adviser H.R.
+McMaster said.

-He sat through dinner with the President Xi as action was under way.
+He sat through dinner with Xi as the action was under way.

+The decision came two days after he was "immediately notified" of the chemical attack in Syria and asked his team to determine who was responsible.
+After it became clear Assad was responsible, Trump asked his team to develop options -- and settled on one Thursday after "a meeting of considerable length and far-reaching discussion," McMaster told reporters.

 Defense Secretary James Mattis has been updating Trump about the missile strikes in Syria following his dinner with Xi, according to a US official.

-Mattis, Secretary of State Rex Tillerson and Trump's national security adviser Gen. H.R.
-McMaster were with Trump at Mar-a-Lago at the time.
+Mattis, Tillerson and McMaster were with Trump at Mar-a-Lago at the time.
 Vice President Mike Pence remained in Washington, where he returned to the White House after dinner.

 Trump's order to strike the Syrian government targets came a day after he said the chemical attacks -- whose grisly effects were broadcast worldwide where videos captured in the immediate aftermath -- "crossed a lot of lines for me" and said he felt a "responsibility" to respond.